zhuwenbing/porkbun-ddns/README.md

 2. Supports both IPv4 and IPv6.
 3. Unlike other scripts, this script can still obtain the real IP in the proxy environment.
 4. Can theoretically run on most computers or routers.
+5. Execute according to IP changes, less calls to Porkbun's API.

 ### Usage:
 1. Download the shell script then upload it to a folder on your computer or router, e.g. `/usr/bin`.